German submarine U-514: First patrol

 U-514s operational career began with a short journey from Kiel in Germany to Kristiansand in Norway over 12 and 13 August 1942.
 She then almost immediately headed west into the Atlantic via the gap between Iceland and the Faeroe Islands.
 Her first victim was the British sailing schooner Helen Forsey in mid-ocean.
 Following this success, she moved toward the northern coast of South America, where she attacked five ships.
 One of them was the Canadian merchant vessel on 11 September 1942 off Barbados, firing six torpedoes into Carlisle Bay.
 These either missed or impacted on the harbour's anti-torpedo netting.
 After returning fire with her four-inch gun, Cornwallis sustained a strike from one torpedo that had passed through one of at least four damaged portions of the netting around 4:30 PM.
 The ship was beached, lest she sink in the harbor, repaired and subsequently returned to service.
 The boat returned to occupied France, docking in Lorient on 9 November after sinking 9,152 GRT of shipping in 87 days at sea.

 Second patrol

 Her second foray between 9 December 1942 and 12 February 1943, although at 66 days not as long as her first, still accounted for 7,177 GRT of shipping.

 Third patrol

 On her third patrol, the outbound boat was attacked twice in the same day, 17 April 1943.
 The first was by a Wellington of 172 Squadron RAF; the second was by a Whitley of 10 Squadron.
 Both attacks were unsuccessful, as was U-514s patrol.

 Fourth patrol

-The German submarine departed Lorient on 1 July 1943 but was sunk on the eighth northwest of Cape Finisterre, Spain by rockets fitted to a British B-24 Liberator of 224 Squadron in the Bay of Biscay among a group of Spanish fishing boats on 8 July.
+The German submarine departed Lorient on 1 July 1943 but was sunk on the eighth northwest of Cape Finisterre, Spain by rockets fitted to a British B-24 Liberator of 224 Squadron in the Bay of Biscay among a group of Spanish fishing boats on 8 July, with the loss of all 54 crew.
 This modification, although effective in this case, was not adopted for use by such an aircraft as the Liberator.